drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### RU 25961 is a 3D Mimic of Treloxinate

-Although having entirely different 2D chemical structures, RU 25961 and treloxinate mimic each other.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/ru-25961-is-3d-mimic-treloxinate-c7e82fcd'><i class='fa fa-play' aria-hidden='true'></i></button>Although having entirely different 2D chemical structures, RU 25961 and treloxinate mimic each other.
 Not only are the shapes of the two molecules similar, but they also present the same distribution of physicochemical properties in 3D.

 === "Surface"